 Types Of Kidney Cancer:

-Transitional cell carcinoma, cells in certain part of a kidney (almost always in the tubular linings) turn malignant, and begin to spread and start form a tumor.
+Transitional cell carcinoma, cells in a certain part of a kidney (almost always in the tubular linings) turn malignant and begin to spread and start to form a tumor.

 In children, Wilms tumor is seen to commonly occur.